Board of Directors

 Between 1997 and 2004, Ms. Marcoux was Director, Mergers and Acquisitions, as well as Director, Legal Affairs and Assistant Corporate Secretary.
 Before joining Transcontinental, she was a lawyer at McCarthy Tétrault LLP.

 Ms. Marcoux holds a Bachelor's degree in Political Science and Economics, and a Bachelor's degree in Civil Law, both from McGill University.
 She has been a member of the Quebec Bar since 1995.
-She is married to François Olivier and they are the parents of two wonderful children, Jeanne and Philippe.
+She is married to François Olivier and they are the parents of two children, Jeanne and Philippe.

 President & CEO